leanprover-community/blog/posts/lte-examples.md

 ...
 ```

+## A basic exercise
-And, of course, we conclude this file with the first exercise in the book:
+We conclude with the first exercise in the book.
 ```lean
 example (n : ℕ) (hn : n ≠ 0) :
   Ext' 1 (op $ of $ zmod n) (of $ zmod n) ≅ of (zmod n) :=